 Click on <Full Restore> to recall the factory default settings.
 The camera system will restart in 30 seconds.
-The IP address will be restored to default.
-After the camera system is restarted, reconnect the camera using the default IP address.
-The default IP address is 192.168.0.250.
+The default configuration is DHCP.
+If no DHCP server is in network, the camera sets itself to 192.168.0.250.

 Partial Restore